PWATuzla/pwatuzla.github.io/README.md

 ## Welcome to PWA Tuzla Data Site

 Hello!
-This is a PWA Tuzla Data Site where you can find different results from our Partial Wave Analysis.
+This is a PWA Tuzla Data Site (GitHub) where you can find different solutions from our Partial Wave Analysis.

+### Solutions:
-#### ETA PHOTOPRODUCTION SOLUTIONS DATA [Link to Data](https://github.com/PWATuzla/pwatuzla.github.io/tree/master/etaN_SE-ED)
+#### ETA PHOTOPRODUCTION SOLUTIONS DATA [Link to Data](https://github.com/PWATuzla/pwatuzla.github.io/tree/master/EtaN)
 #### PION NUCLEON SOLUTIONS DATA

 ### Contact